turingschool-examples/frontend-mod-1-prework/section4/README.md

 1. Link to the commit you made with your complete Section 4 pre-work
 2. A screenshot or photo upload of your notes, including your vocabulary/JavaScript reserved keywords section.
+3. A screentshot of photo upload of the spot in your notebook where you kept track of `Step 1` of the Pomodoro technique!
 3. A 2-4 minute _instructional_ video that teaches someone:
   - What is a class?
 What is an object instance?
 Provide examples (real, physical items are awesome!)
 What are some properties and methods these objects have?
   - Either in the video or accompanying it in screenshots or repl.it files, provide the code for the class you used as an example in your video.